7: A Salowe Vision

 “You’re alive!
 By the board of directors, you’re alive!”

 J frowned, but it was hard to hold onto any offense, staring down at a V who couldn’t even move.
-Because of her.
+Because of me.
 J had pushed them to take on the church.
 J had dragged V down into the basement.
 J had botched V’s configuration.
-J had confronted V and didn’t relent until V was pissed off enough to drag N on an unplanned mission.
+J had confronted V and didn’t relent until her squadmate was pissed enough to drag N on an unplanned mission.
 Could J have prevented the Solver’s emergence, if she had been a bit more decisive?

 Was she insufficient, as a captain?